Graph Neural Networks with Heterophily: Framework

-A key benefit of the \method{} is the interpretability of the parameter $\bar{\mathbf{H}}$, which replaces the difficult to interpret and often ignored weight matrix $\matW$ in classic GCNs.
-Through an inverse of the initialization process, we can obtain an estimation of the compatibility matrix $\hat{\mathbf{H}}$ after training from learned parameter $\bar{\mathbf{H}}$ with the following equation:
+Unlike the hard-to-interpret weight matrix $\matW$ in classic GNNs, parameter $\bar{\mathbf{H}}$ in CPGNN can be easily understood: it captures the probability that node pairs in specific classes connect with each other.
+Through an inverse of the initialization process, we can obtain an estimation of the compatibility matrix $\hat{\mathbf{H}}$ after training from learned parameter $\bar{\mathbf{H}}$ as follows: